KritR/book-of-knowledge/src/terminal-config.md

 The theme we use with the terminal is [Iceberg](https://cocopon.github.io/iceberg.vim/), a nice plain dark blue theme which is relatively visually appealing.

+The font we use is a version of Hack customized for my needs.

 ### Shell

 For our shell of choice we use Zsh with [OhMyZsh](https://github.com/ohmyzsh/ohmyzsh)